-According to the ADA, it is discrimination for public entities to use criteria or methods of administration that defeat or substantially impair the accomplishment of the objectives of the public entity's program with respect to people with disabilities.
-49 In other words, a prison cannot run its programs in a way that keeps prisoners with disabilities from being able to participate, even if disabled prisoners are not explicitly excluded.
-For instance, if a visually impaired prisoner could not enroll in a business class because the print on the enrollment application was too small for him to read, this would be discrimination.
-The prison would have to provide the prisoner with a way to enroll in the business class.
+According to the ADA, it is discrimination for public entities to use criteria or methods of administration that defeat or substantially impair the accomplishment of the objectives of the public entity's program with respect to people with disabilities.49 In other words, a prison cannot run its programs in a way that keeps incarcerated people with disabilities from being able to participate, even if disabled incarcerated people are not explicitly excluded.
+For instance, if a visually impaired incarcerated person could not enroll in a business class because the print on the enrollment application was too small for him to read, this would be discrimination.
+The prison would have to provide the incarcerated person with a way to enroll in the business class.

-Although the ADA regulations prohibit these forms of discrimination in prisons, not all of the above categories have come up in prisoner lawsuits.
-So you may have to argue by analogy to discrimination cases in other areas, like employment.
+Although the ADA regulations prohibit these forms of discrimination in prisons, not all of the above categories have come up in lawsuits by incarcerated people.
+So, you may have to argue by analogy to discrimination cases in other areas, like employment.